-- 3/4 cup dark chocolate chips -vegan chips if you want a vegan version
+- ¾ cup dark chocolate chips, use vegan chips if you want a vegan version

-- Preheat oven to 325F.
-In a food processor combine dates, maple syrup, almond butter, coconut oil and salt and blend until smooth, 2-3 minutes.
+- In a food processor, combine dates, maple syrup, almond butter, coconut oil and salt and process until smooth, about 2 to 3 minutes.

-- Add teff, almond flour and chia seeds and blend until combined.
+- Add teff, almond flour and chia seeds and process until combined.

 - Add dark chocolate chips and walnuts and process until combined.
 Don't over process and lose texture in your walnuts.

 - Line a baking dish (I used a 8-inch x 11-inch dish) with parchment paper.